simbahebinbo/embedded-redis/README.md

 Redis version
 ==============

-When not provided with the desired redis executable, RedisServer runs os-dependent executable enclosed in jar.
-Currently it uses:
+By default, RedisServer runs an OS-specific executable enclosed in in the `embedded-redis` jar.
+The jar includes:

-- Redis 6.0.5 in case of Linux/Unix
+- Redis 6.0.5 for Linux/Unix (amd64 and x86)
-- Redis 6.0.5 in case of OSX
+- Redis 6.0.5 for macOS (amd64)

-However, you should provide RedisServer with redis executable if you need specific version.
+The enclosed binaries are built from source from the [`6.0.5` tag](https://github.com/antirez/redis/releases/tag/6.0.5) in the official Redis repository according to the [instructions in the README](https://github.com/antirez/redis/blob/51efb7fe25753867d39aa88a521f7c275fd8cddb/README.md#building-redis).
+Windows binaries are not included because Windows is not officially supported by Redis.

+Callers may provide a path to a specific `redis-server` executable if needed.

 License